ezraroi/Human-AI-Collab/output/concepts.md

 ## [CONCEPT] Conflict Detection (Model Repair)
 [Literature] NoteBook 6 - Cognitive Mechanics, Domain: CognitiveScience, System Role: Mechanism, Temporal: Dynamic

 The critical process of identifying where an internal mental model contradicts reality or feedback, and then repairing it.
-This is **Mode B of Self-Explanation**—one of two distinct mechanisms through which Self-Explanation operates.
+This is one of two distinct mechanisms through which Self-Explanation operates.
 **System Role:**
 Conflict Detection is one pathway through which the cognitive equivalent of Alpha-Function (metabolic transformation) occurs.
 When the AI adopts a "Novice" stance, it forces externalization of the user's mental model, making contradictions visible for repair.
 **Relationship to Alpha-Function:**
 In our integrated model, Self-Explanation (with its two modes) serves as the **cognitive science equivalent** of Bion's Alpha-Function.
 Both describe transformation of raw/incoherent material into organized understanding, but from different theoretical traditions:
-- **Alpha-Function (Bion):** Psychoanalytic—transforms emotional-sensory experience (β) into thinkable thoughts (α)
+- **Alpha-Function (Bion):** Psychoanalytic—transforms emotional-sensory experience (beta-elements) into thinkable thoughts (alpha-elements)
 - **Self-Explanation:** Cognitive science—transforms partial/contradictory knowledge into coherent understanding
     - Mode A: Gap Filling (inference generation)
     - Mode B: Conflict Detection (model repair)